-Conducting a risk assessment may include a review of local water supply reliability planning efforts that may help identify drought triggers and targets that initiate response actions.
-A risk assessment can be completed in five steps to understand vulnerabilities and risks countywide.
-A sixth step can help direct the planning team's attention to identify needs of the county for implementing its SB 552 plan.
+Conducting a drought and water shortage risk assessment will include a review of local water supply reliability planning efforts to identify triggers and needed outcomes of short-term response actions.
+In general, a drought and water shortage risk assessment can be completed in five steps to understand vulnerabilities and risks countywide, with a sixth step to use the findings to identify needs of the county for implementing its County DRP once it is developed.
 The following is based on the steps presented in the 2013 FEMA Local Mitigation Planning Handbook to conduct a risk assessment (FEMA 2013):

-- 1. Describe the Hazard
+- 1. Describe the hazard

-- 2. Define the Scope and Community Assets
+- 2. Define the scope and community assets

-- 3. Conduct Vulnerability Assessment
+- 3. Conduct vulnerability assessment

-- 4. Analyze Risks
+- 4. Analyze risks

-- Summarize Assessment
+- 5. Summarize assessment

-- 6. Assess Capabilities

 Table 3-1 shows a list of recommended questions that can help counties document their potential needs.
-A county may choose to include these in its long-term mitigation plan to support a better understanding of the assets and how they are vulnerable and at-risk to drought and water shortage.
+A county may choose to include these in its long-term mitigation plan to support a better understanding of the assets and how they are vulnerable and at-risk to drought and water shortages.